apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 When we run the actor with the [usual API call](#run-an-actor-or-task) shown above, we will back a response with the **run info** object.
 From this JSON object, we can then extract the ID of the actor run that we just started from the `id` field.
 Then, we can set an interval that will poll the Apify API (let's say every 5 seconds) by calling the [**Get run**](https://apify.com/docs/api/v2#/reference/actors/run-object/get-run) endpoint to retrieve the run's status.

-Simply replace the `RUN_ID` in the following URL with the ID you extracted earlier:
+Replace the `RUN_ID` in the following URL with the ID you extracted earlier:

 ```cURL
 https://api.apify.com/v2/acts/ACTOR_NAME_OR_ID/runs/RUN_ID